Warning: Disturbing content!

 In general pimps murder a woman when they loose power over her, e.g. when she plans to exit prostitution and/or threatens to report him to authorities.
 This is also done to demonstrate to other women, that not paying up debts or trying to escape will get you killed.
 In other cases the murder is motivated by the pimp viewing the woman as a drain on his energy and income: In the case of Andrea K. (19), her pimps killed her in 2020, when she was too sick with schizophrenia to turn a profit for them.
 A migrant woman too sick to “work” will usually be sent back to her home country, but since Andrea was German there was nowhere abroad she could disappear to, so drowning here was seen as the logical solution.

-Alternatively girls and women exploited by organized crime, sometimes ended up in the crossfire of rival gangs, such as Michelle (30) killed by a car bomb intended for her pimp or Mandy Z. (16) shot in the face by a man who also killed her exploiter.
+Alternatively, girls and women exploited by organized crime sometimes ended up in the crossfire of rival gangs, such as Michelle (30) killed by a car bomb intended for her pimp or Mandy Z. (16) shot in the face by a man who also killed her exploiter.

-Regarding the matter of greed – a large number of murders were committed as part of escalated or spontaneous robberies: While some robbers came to women doors with the intention of taking money, others where sex buyers who robbed her after paying for sexual access.
+Regarding the matter of greed – a large number of murders were committed as part of escalated or spontaneous robberies: While some robbers came to women doors with the intention of taking money, others were sex buyers who robbed her after paying for sexual access.
 One thing we can do to dissuade such crimes is to stop perpetuating the myth that prostitution makes women rich and that they carry small fortunes around with them in cash (advice given to women in the sex trade always includes avoiding carrying big sums of money and not showing the sex buyer where she keeps the payment).

 On the question of sexual gratification many men murdered women in hopes of covering up rape, while others took sexual pleasure in the act of torture and killing specifically.
 Considering the number of perpetrators who shared films or photos of their crimes with other men or committed them in groups, some of these crimes can be classed as “bonding rituals” between men, proving to each other just how “dominant” and violent they can be.
 I don’t think I need to explain how that expresses misogyny and will not go into any detail here, since what information may be useful to know on this matter has already been outlined in the “how” section.

-Finally it’s safe to assume that many killers were encouraged by the assumption that they are less likely to be caught, because of the continued low social status and high degree of isolation of most prostituted women (contrary to popular belief prostitution does not move completely out into the open when legal, as all parties involved prefer to maintain anonymity).
+Finally, it’s safe to assume that many killers were encouraged by the assumption that they are less likely to be caught, because of the continued low social status and a high degree of isolation of most prostituted women (contrary to popular belief prostitution does not move completely out into the open when legal, as all parties involved, prefer to maintain anonymity).
 In general German police does appear to take these cases seriously and to clear them at a reasonable rate – there is however often a practical barrier to identifying the killer i.e. a large pool of suspects, as in some cases police tests hundreds or thousands of men’s DNA.
 Again an issue inherent to the sex trade and observed across countries.

 Personally I do not buy the claim that if we pretend like women in prostitution have no vulnerabilities, sex buyers will stop seeing them as easy targets.
-They are often up close to the milieu like few other people and can confirm the reality for themselves without needing to a see a documentary or read a feminist blog to understand just how little protection women in the sex trade have.
+They are often up close to the milieu like few other people and can confirm the reality for themselves without needing to see a documentary or read a feminist blog to understand just how little protection women in the sex trade have.
 If you wouldn’t claim that denying vulnerability protects women in the general population, don’t say so about prostitution.
 The only people served by hiding power dynamics are those who abuse them.

-In Germany prostitution has been a facet of society since Roman times: Sex buying was always accepted, normalized even, widely practiced by male elites and commoners alike.
-Brothel keeping was usually at least semi legal.
+In Germany prostitution has been a facet of society since Roman times: Sex buying was always accepted, normalized even, widely practised by male elites and commoners alike.
+Brothel keeping was usually at least semi-legal.
 Only the seller has been historically marginalized, stigmatized and targeted by industry insiders and outsiders, which highlights the necessity of untangling the views on and the interests of these different groups.
 All that happened in 2002 was the state giving its final stamp of approval to all parties involved (although in practice the law still mostly benefits buyers and profiteers and comes with significant burdens for prostituted women).

-The state labeling prostitution a “regular industry” – casting sex buyers as “regular consumers” – does not prevent murder of women in the sex trade.
+The state labelling prostitution a “regular industry” – casting sex buyers as “regular consumers” – does not prevent murder of women in the sex trade.
 It does not stop male entitlement to female bodies – it likely exacerbates it, as men feel they are customers paying for a service which they expect to be carried out to their satisfaction – (perceived) non-compliance being an extremely common motive for murder.
 She may no longer be seen as a criminal, but in practice is still seen as less than fully human by the men who pay, rape and kill, and by much of society.

 Legality does not alter power dynamics in the industry significantly with (local) white men with excess income purchasing access to socially isolated impoverished (migrant) women.
 Legality says that the women’s marginalization doesn’t matter and that no great harm is done paying to access someone in visible distress.
 Men get away with raping women in prostitution all the time – is it surprising that they think no one will care all that much about a missing or dead “hooker”?
 Legality does not dissuade organized crime from profiting, instead they become (semi) legal business men and according to experts control the majority of the milieu.

-Safety mechanism even in legal licensed brothels fail routinely and women all across the sex trade get advice on how to not get “robbed, raped or murdered”, being gaslight into thinking this is normal or even acceptable.
+Safety mechanisms even in legal licensed brothels fail routinely and women all across the sex trade get advice on how to not get “robbed, raped or murdered”, being gaslight into thinking this is normal or even acceptable.
 But as the German government has bought the narrative that speaking critically of the sex trade equals speaking badly of prostituted women (while also collecting lots of tax from women, advertising sites, legal brothels and sex tourism) we do not even have official statics on most matters regarding the industry (there’s only recently been a shift with some data collection the last 4 years).

 Remembering those murdered in German prostitution (1982-2020)